 “Times have certainly changed,” remarked Dave Gausman, a 1970 University of Akron graduate from the College of Engineering who donated to the PNC Scholarship Challenge.
 “Today’s students can acquire a lifetime of debt by the time they graduate, or many well-qualified high school students may give up their dreams of a college education when finances become an obstacle.
 For these reasons, I chose to contribute – especially knowing my gift would be matched and used to assist deserving members of the freshmen class.

 “I was lucky,” Gausman added.
 “Years ago when I concluded that a college education was worth pursuing, I looked to The University of Akron.
 When I look back at what the University provided me, I know my life’s outcome would have been drastically different if not for the outstanding education I received.”

 Funds raised through the PNC Scholarship Challenge will play a vital role in reducing the overall burden of tuition debt for UA students, reinforcing why scholarships are among the very best ways to ensure student success.
-If you are interested in establishing or contributing to a scholarship, please contact Christine Curry in the Department of Development at The University of Akron.
-She can be reached at 330.972.8614 or email@example.com.
+If you are interested in establishing or contributing to a scholarship, please contact the Department of Development at The University of Akron at 330-972-7238 or firstname.lastname@example.org.

 Would you like to share some news?

 Send us a note through Post your Pride and we'll include it for the next edition!

 - Sept/Oct.
 2016

 - July/Aug.
 2016

 - March 2016